Frequently Asked Questions

 What is Broncos Read?

 Honorees are professionally photographed with their favorite book, newspaper, or other publication and share a quote about what reading means to them.
 The posters are unveiled during National Library Week.
 Copies of the posters are displayed for one year in the library, and permanently in the Broncos Read online gallery and website.

 Who can nominate?

 All current students, staff, faculty and alumni can nominate SCU members that they believe have contributed to the University.
-In 250 words or less, tell us why we should honor your nominee in a Broncos Read poster.
-Be sure to explain any work or projects the nominee is involved with that furthers the University's mission and/or how the nominee embodies Conscience, Competence, and Compassion-and loves to read.
 There is no limit on the number of nominations an individual can make.

 Who is eligible for nomination?